You have turned-in this assignment. You can review the lesson and see your previous answers.

 So they'll hear from experts on the issue.

-So if they're looking at climate change, they're gonna find the climate change experts.
+So if they're looking at climate change, they're going to find the climate change experts.

-Interest groups, so people that are interested in climate change, for example.
+Interest groups of people that are interested in climate change, for example.

 And members of the public they'll go to as well and ask them for their views.

-Now they can engage with MPs and peers on important issues and ensure an informed debate and help to influence policy decisions that reflect the needs and concerns of citizens and society.
+Now they can engage with MPs and peers on important issues and ensure an informed debate and help to influence policy decisions that reflect the needs and concerns of citizen society.

 So they've asked children and young people, parents and carers, teachers, and loads of different other groups.